wordshaker/jesswhite_4/_posts/2017-01-29-ndclondon-post.md

 The whole set up was impressive.
 The stalls, people, food... it was all impressive.
 Volunteering at NDC is a really good deal as well.
 I'm not going through the whole conference experience but as a volunteer you spend half the day taking care of a room and the other half doing what you want.
 Taking care of the room involves making sure the speaker is happy, counting the votes and reporting them back and giving the speaker their gift.

+For the first day, I worked the afternoon.
+The first talk I attended was Patterns for application development with ASP.NET Core by Damin Edwards adn David Fowler.
+It was a great first talk to attend.
+They were enthusiastic, really knew their topic and note only did I learn a lot but I was buzzig with excitement afterwards.
+Teh day continued in the same vein.
+I watched Scott Allen's talk on ASP.NET Core and then my first shift started.
+The first room I had to look after was room 5, and as such the first speaker I kept an eye out for was Mathew McLoughlin.
+Being nervous, I arrived a bit early but that was fine because it meant I got to talk to him a bit.
+This not only calmed my nerves about the volunteer work, but he told me a a lot about how he got into speaking.

+Another great thing about volunteering is that you end up seeing talks you might not otherwise have seen.
+I saw some great talks.
+That afternoon alone I heard more about data and Docker, caching, and about process involved in delivering projects.

 After the end of the first day, I went on the evening boat cruise on the Thames.

 ![Boat Trip](http://i66.tinypic.com/2libxc1.jpg)